-Vermonters rally against gun restriction proposal
+Vermont gun owners: We’ll ‘remember in November’

-BURLINGTON, Vt.
-(AP) — Several hundred people have gathered in Vermont to denounce a gun restriction bill that lawmakers have sent to Gov. Phil Scott’s desk.
+SOUTH BURLINGTON, Vt.
+(AP) — Several hundred gun owners using the slogan “Remember in November” relayed a message to those responsible for a gun restriction bill sent to Republican Gov. Phil Scott’s desk.

-Some participants brought along guns to rallies that were held Saturday in South Burlington, Barre and Bennington on Saturday.
+Some 2nd Amendment supporters brought along guns, including assault-style rifles, to weekend rallies against gun restrictions that were held in South Burlington, Barre and Bennington.

-Pro Rights 2A organizer Christopher Covey said it’s not the gun that people should fear — “it’s the gun in the wrong hand.”
+“I know people are afraid of guns,” organizer Christopher Covey said on Saturday.
+“It’s not the gun you have to fear, it’s the gun in the wrong hand.”

 There were several assault-style rifles in South Burlington.
-Marine veteran Nicholas Halverson brought his AR-15 to dispel “stigma” about the gun, which he said is “no different than any other rifle.”

 Most Read Nation & World Stories